kumar-amann/WindWhisk/README.md

 1)Current Weather: Get the current weather conditions, including temperature, humidity, wind speed, and visibility, for any location.

-2)Location-based: The app uses your device's GPS to automatically detect your current location and provide you with weather information.
+2)Location-based: The app uses your GPS to automatically detect your current location and provide weather information.

 3)Search: Enter a specific location to get weather details for any city or town around the world.

-4)Customization: Personalize the app by selecting your preferred units for temperature, wind speed, and other weather metrics.
+4)Weather condition: The weather condition is also available eg- cloudy, hazy, stormy, sun, etc.

 5)Background images: This too shows background images related to the current location.

+6)Convenience and Ease of Use: The app is designed to be user-friendly and intuitive.
+With a simple and clean interface, users can easily access the weather information they need, whether it's for their current location or any other city they search for.